 The Senior Leadership Team will determine the operational approach to behaviour and work with the Governing Body to design and implement the strategic direction of this policy.
 SLT and the Governing Body support all school staff in this important area.
 SLT members have walkie talkies for immediate contact with challenging incidents.
-The Executive Headteacher works closely with the Chair of Governors to ensure an overview of behaviour in our schools.
+The Executive Headteacher works closely with the Chair of Governors and the Director of Primary Education in the Trust to ensure an overview of behaviour in our schools.